Arbitrary high-order structure-preserving schemes for the generalized Rosenau-type equation: Abstract

 \section{Abstract}

 In this paper, we are concerned with arbitrarily high-order momentum-preserving and energy-preserving schemes for solving the generalized Rosenau-type equation, respectively.
 The derivation of the momentum-preserving schemes is made within the symplectic Runge-Kutta method, coupled with the standard Fourier pseudo-spectral method in space.
-Unlike the momentum-preserving scheme, the energy-preserving one relies on the use of the quadratic auxiliary variable approach and the symplectic Runge-Kutta method, as well as the standard Fourier pseudo-spectral method.
-Extensive numerical tests and comparisons are also addressed to illustrate the performance of the proposed schemes. \\[2ex] \textbf{AMS subject classification:} 65M06, 65M70\\[2ex] \textbf{Keywords:} Momentum-preserving, energy-preserving, high-order, symplectic Runge-Kutta method, Rosenau equation.
+Then, combined with the quadratic auxiliary variable approach and the symplectic Runge-Kutta method, together with the standard Fourier pseudo-spectral method, we present a class of high-order mass- and energy-preserving schemes for the Rosenau equation.
+Finally, extensive numerical tests and comparisons are also addressed to illustrate the performance of the proposed schemes. \\[2ex] \textbf{AMS subject classification:} 65M06, 65M70\\[2ex] \textbf{Keywords:} Momentum-preserving, energy-preserving, high-order, symplectic Runge-Kutta method, Rosenau equation.